Guiding You Through A Complicated Process

 The National Elder Law Foundation (NELF) uses CELA as the gold standard of elder law legal services.
 Certified Elder Law Attorneys are required to pass an examination, practice elder law for at least five years, and undergo a review by their peers and colleagues.

 According to NELF, there are only about 500 CELAs in the United States.
-Our attorneys, Rebecca A. Hobbs and Kathleen M. Martin, are among the few Certified Elder Law Attorneys in the Montgomery, Chester and Berks County areas.
+Our attorney, Rebecca A. Hobbs, CELA is among the few Certified Elder Law Attorneys in the Montgomery, Chester and Berks County areas.